AnonymousSeal/aav-to-m4b-converter-mac/README.md

 Now you need to figure out the activation bytes associated with your audible account.
 [Audible Converter](https://audible-converter.ml/) is a good tool to do this, just upload one of the audiobook files and the website will give you the activation bytes.

-Now you need to open the ```converter.sh``` file and towards the top, there is a variable called _activation_bytes_ which is set to an empty string.
-Put the activation bytes into this string and now you should be able to run the file by executing the command:
+Open the ```converter.sh``` file and towards the top, there is a variable called _activation_bytes_ which is set to an empty string.
+Put the activation bytes into this string.
+After that you should be able to run the file by executing the command:

 ```$ bash converter.sh```